Port Pirie Surrounds

 Port Pirie Surrounds hosts an older demographic, ranking in the top quartile nationwide

 Port Pirie Surrounds has a median age of 47 years, which matches the Rest of SA average but is considerably older than the Australian median of 38.
-The 5-14 cohort is notably over-represented at 13.6%, while the 25-34 year-olds are under-represented at 7.6% compared to the Rest of SA average.
-Post-2021 Census data shows that the 15 to 24 age group grew from 8.7% to 11.1%, and the 75 to 84 cohort increased from 8.0% to 9.2%.
-Conversely, the 5 to 14 cohort declined from 14.7% to 13.6%.
+Compared to the Rest of SA average, the 5-14 cohort is notably over-represented at 13.1% locally, while the 25-34 age group is under-represented at 7.8%.
+Post-2021 Census data shows that the 15 to 24 age group has grown from 8.7% to 11.1%, and the 75 to 84 cohort increased from 8.0% to 9.3%.
+Conversely, the 5 to 14 cohort has declined from 14.7% to 13.1%.
 By 2041, Port Pirie Surrounds is expected to see notable shifts in its age composition.
-The 85+ group will grow by 117%, reaching 178 people from 82.
-Those aged 65 and above will comprise 70% of projected growth.
+Leading this demographic shift, the 85+ group will grow by 105%, reaching 178 people from 86.
+The aging population dynamic is clear, with those aged 65 and above comprising 69% of projected growth.
 Conversely, both the 0 to 4 and 15 to 24 age groups are expected to have reduced numbers.

 Frequently Asked Questions - Age